MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v1.0.12/Get-AzureRMAutomationJobOutput.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmAutomationJobOutput** cmdlet gets the output of an azure_2 Automation job.
+The **Get-AzureRmAutomationJobOutput** cmdlet gets the output of an Azure Automation job.

 ## EXAMPLES